Top Voice: Anandhi Gokhale

 But I'm proud to say that I now have developed a daily routine which has helped me cope with the circumstances.
-I use an exercise app that motivates me to do short, no equipment workouts at home which has given me my energy back.
-I've also taken to baking a lot - both sweet and savoury dishes (so not just those banana breads the internet is raving about)!
-I've really enjoyed experimenting in the kitchen - something that will certainly stick even after things go back to normal.
+I use an exercise app that motivates me to do short, no equipment workouts at home which have given me my energy back.
+I've also taken to baking a lot - both sweet and savory dishes (so not just those banana breads the internet is raving about)!
+I've really enjoyed experimenting in the kitchen - something that will certainly, stick even after things go back to normal.

 Q: Tell us a bit about yourself, your trajectory towards a high impact career and explain briefly what brought you to this specific sector.
 Where do you draw your inspiration from?

 Anandhi: I have always had a love for nature.
 Growing up, I would spend my summers hiking in the hills and forests around my hometown Bangalore in India.
 But the city and surrounding landscape has changed so much over the years - so when it came to picking a major in college, I was convinced I wanted to pursue environmental engineering.
 My tryst with solar began when I worked as a research fellow at the Indian Institute of Science under the supervision of Prof. J Srinivasan.
 We analysed the performance of the first MW grid connected solar project in the state and made recommendations for improvements to the local utility.